 Career opportunities in early childhood care and education

 - Trying to decide which early childhood career is best for you based on your existing credentials?
 Wondering how going back to school might enhance your career?
-Check out the GAYC publication Career Path: Pathways for Early Childhood Care and Education Advancement in English and Spanish
+Check out the GAEYC publication Career Path: Pathways for Early Childhood Care and Education Advancement in English and Spanish

 - Track your education and training in the Professional Development Registry